-- 2.2.1 All dogs shall be harnessed in single or double file. - 2.2.2 All dogs shall be fastened to the tug line by a neck line and a tail line.
-Lead dogs may run with a neck line. - 2.2.3 A safety line must be attached to the sled but shall not be used in any manner than to tie down and hold the sled. - 2.2.4 A sled shall be capable of adequately carrying the driver, standing on the runners and have a basket of minimum surface of 40x50 cm, with a solid bottom capable of safely carrying a dog.
-All sleds in all classes shall be equipped with an adequate brake, brake pad, brushbow, one(1) snowhook for 2-dog and 4-dog-classes is mandatory, two (2) snowhooks are allowed.
-Two (2) snowhooks for 6-, 8- and UL-class are mandatory.
+2.2.1 All dogs shall be harnessed in single or double file.

+2.2.2 All dogs shall be fastened to the tug line by a neck line and a tail line.
+Lead dogs must run with a neck line.

+2.2.3 A safety line must be attached to the sled but shall not be used in any manner than to tie down and hold the sled.

+2.2.4 A sled shall be capable of adequately carrying the driver, standing on the runners and have a basket of minimum surface of 40x50 cm, with a solid bottom capable of safely carrying a dog.

+All sleds in all classes shall be equipped with an adequate brake, brake pad, brushbow, one (1) snow anchor for 2-dog and 4-dog-classes is mandatory, two (2) snow anchors are allowed.
+Two (2) snow anchors for 6-, 8- and UL-class are mandatory.
 All sleds shall be equipped with a dog bag.
-The dog bag must be of adequate size to carry the largest dog in the team and should be ventilated with holes or a net of a minimum surface of 600 cm.
+The dog bag must be of adequate size to carry the largest dog in the team and should be ventilated with holes or a net of a minimum surface of 600 cm2.

-So called Swedish- or Firefighter shackles with sharp edges/locking teeth are not permitted at any point in the harness or equipment as well as the stake out equipment.
-This is for animal welfare reasons.
+For animal welfare reasons, so called Swedish or firefighter shackles with sharp edges/locking teeth are not permitted at any point in the harness or equipment as well as the stake out equipment.
+The sled bag must be able to accommodate the largest dog in the team and must be well ventilated with holes or netting.
+The bag has to have a minimal footprint of 600 cm2. (delete)